jonathanmorgan/context_text/README.md

             (sudo) apt-get install apache2

     - configure it so it can run python WSGI applications.
 For apache, install mod_wsgi:

+        - for python 2:

                 (sudo) apt-get install libapache2-mod-wsgi

-        then enable it:
+        - for python 3:

+                (sudo) apt-get install libapache2-mod-wsgi-py3

+        then enable it (in recent versions of ubuntu, this might already have been done when it installed):

             (sudo) a2enmod wsgi